Sit a Field Identification Skills test

 Once you have taken a FISC, we take a couple of weeks to mark them and send you your certificate.
 We keep the results confidential, but you may publicise them to potential employers and colleagues if you like.
 Each certificate is signed by the chair of our Training & Education Committee, and it says what level you have attained and what you are qualified to do.

-For more information about taking a FISC, or our research into Botanical Field Skills, contact Dr Sarah Whild at Manchester Metropolitan University.
+For academic or research enquiries into FISCs, please contact Dr Sarah Whild at Manchester Metropolitan University.